blkFinch/blkfinch.github.io/_notes/- Evergreen -/A modified invocation for the LBRP.md

 tags:
   - ritual
 ---
+This passage should replace the traditional invocation of the [[Lesser Banishing Ritual of the Pentagram]]

 >_Before me to the east is the swift sword of reason, the penetrating winds, Raphael Behind me to the west is the mothers cup, the overflowing sea, Gabriel